ekreative/toolbox-docker/README.md

-# Kubectl
+# Toolbox

-A very simple docker image with kubectl installed
+A small image with kubeclt and some related tools

-## More
+## Tools

-Actually now its got a bit more going on

 - Based on [`docker:latest`](https://hub.docker.com/_/docker/)
 - Includes [gcloud](https://cloud.google.com/sdk/docs/quickstart-linux) and some components